pavanreddy09/backgroundcolor_animate/README.md

 # backgroundcolor_animate
-just made this random background color change on click on the button....using html, css, js
+Just made this random background color change on click on the button....using html, css, js